Skip to main content

 3. Click on Secret and add a description.

-4. Set the expiration to Never.
+4. Select the desired expiration date.

 5. Click on Create, and copy the secret value.
 You will use this value while setting the parameters for the collector.